xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/bat.md

 Since they are data files and they do not have to be compiled, installing them is very simple.
 They just have to be copied to `$DESTDIR`.

 `bat` provides a manpage, but it is generated during the build process[^batspecific].
-It get's put into
+It gets put into

 ```